 The whole oil can be “fractionated” to pick apart the individual fatty acids in their purest form – each with a different use.
 Each fat varying in fatty acid chain length metabolizes differently.
-Caprylic acid and capric acid (which are known as medium-chain triglycerides) are isolated for medical purposes, special diets, and cosmetics and even in cooking, according to the Journal of Food Science and Technology.
+According to the Journal of Food Science and Technology, caprylic acid and capric acid (known as medium-chain triglycerides) are isolated for medical purposes, special diets, cosmetics, and even cooking.

-So far, the ingredient in this supplement seems to have some research behind it but not quite as compelling as we were hoping for.
-We’ll have to dig deeper into the research to examine the cognitive benefits of this component, as well as get to the bottom of some serious health warnings.
+So far, this supplement’s ingredient seems to have some research behind it but not quite as compelling as we were hoping for.
+We’ll have to dig deeper into the research to examine the cognitive benefits of this component and get to the bottom of some serious health warnings.

 Scroll below for one of the best products we’ve seen over the last year.

 First, let’s circle back around to those health warnings and take a look at some potential side effects and safety details of this claimed “brain-boosting supplement.”

 Some customers pointed out experiencing: